Maintain Your Healthy Gums

 - A change in the fit of partial dentures

 If you’re experiencing any of these symptoms, Spaulding Dentistry can help.
+Don’t hesitate to start your treatment before symptoms get worse.
 Call (404) 634-5738 today to schedule an appointment.

 Treating Gum Disease

 The first course of treatment is the easiest.
-Brushing and flossing every day and scheduling regular visits for cleaning and exams is the first line of defense against gum disease.
-Professional cleanings break down tartar buildup in a way that is nearly impossible to do at home.
+Daily oral hygiene maintenance and regular dental cleaning and exams are the first line of defense against gum disease.
+Professional tooth cleanings break down tartar buildup in a way that is nearly impossible to do at home.

 At your regular appointment, Dr. Spaulding will examine your teeth and gums to determine the severity of your periodontal disease and discuss further treatment options with you.